1. DESCRIPTION OF THE SERVICES.

 5. Ownership Rights.

-5.1 The Digital Marketer/Designer/Copywriter/Online Advertiser and beyond, will retain ownership of all intellectual property and proprietary information which is included in the Services, also including but not limited to all source code, object code, screens, documentation, digital programming, operating instructions, design concepts, landing pages and funnels, ads, content, copywriting, graphics, and photographs.
+5.1 The Digital Marketer/Designer/Copywriter/Online Advertiser and beyond, will retain ownership of all intellectual property and proprietary information which is included in the Services, also including but not limited to all source code, object code, screens, documentation, digital programming, operating instructions, design concepts, domain names, landing pages and funnels, ads, content, copywriting, graphics, and photographs.

-5.2 Ownership of the domain names, hosting, characters, stored data, reports, and notes prepared by the Marketer shall vest in the Client upon the date that the Clients’ payment obligations with the Marketer is settled in full.
+5.2 Ownership of the already existing domain names, hosting, characters, stored data, reports, and notes prepared by the Marketer shall vest in the Client upon the date that the Clients’ payment obligations with the Marketer is settled in full.

 5.3 None of the information as referred to in 5.1 may be disclosed, copied, or given to any third party, and shall be kept confidential.